ga-wdi-exercises/project1/readme.md

 ### Deploying via GitHub Pages.

 **DO NOT** follow the instructions provided by GitHub for creating your Project Pages.
 Why not?
-The instructions expect us to host our application on a custom web domain (yourname.com).
+They expect `gh_pages` to be a separate informational site about the project contained in the repo.
+So, what we want, is to use the `gh_pages` functionality to actually host our application.

 Instead, try these steps: